elianadu/100-days-of-code/log.md

 **Today's Progress**: Completed the HTML portion of The Odin Project (TOP) and browsed LeetCode!

-**Thoughts** I'm pretty proud of what I've done today, although I'm worried I'm going to burn myself out.
+**Thoughts**: I'm pretty proud of what I've done today, although I'm worried I'm going to burn myself out.
 1 hour a day seems like a lot to commit, but I'm determined to stick with it.
 I had a lot of fun making the recipe website!

 **Link(s) to work**
 1. [Recipes Project](https://elianadu.com/odin-recipes)